Rigidity of 3-colorings of the discrete torus

-An important corollary of the above proposition is the following: \begin{cor} If $h\in \QP_m$ for $m$ satisfying $m_1>0$, then there exists a sublevel component of type 0 which contains $\zero$ and does not contain $ne_1$. \end{cor} \begin{proof} Suppose to the contrary that every sublevel component in $\L_{(\zero,n e_1)}$ is either of type $1$ or of type $-1$.
+An important corollary of the above proposition is the following: \begin{cor} If $h\in \QP_m$ for $m=(m_1,\dots, m_d)$ satisfying $m_1>0$, then there exists a sublevel component of type 0 which contains $\zero$ and does not contain $ne_1$. \end{cor} \begin{proof} Suppose to the contrary that every sublevel component in $\L_{(\zero,n e_1)}$ is either of type $1$ or of type $-1$.
 By Proposition~\ref{prop: L duality and structure} we get that $|\L_{(\zero, n e_1)}|\le|\L_{( n e_1,\zero)}|$.
 By Proposition~\ref{prop: formula for hight diff.} this implies $h(ne_1)\le h(\zero)$, in contradiction to our premise.
-Here, we have also used the fact that the type of a level component is preserved under translation, thus distinct level components $A\in\L_{(\zero, ne_1)}$ are mapped to distinct level components in $\L_{(ne_1, \zero)}$ by the mapping $A\mapsto A+\Ty(A)\cdot ne_1$. \end{proof}
+Here, we have also used the fact that the type of a sublevel component is preserved under translation, thus distinct sublevel components $A\in\L_{(\zero, ne_1)}$ are mapped to distinct sublevel components in $\L_{(ne_1, \zero)}$ by the mapping $A\mapsto A+\Ty(A)\cdot ne_1$. \end{proof}